umlaeute/Gem/README.txt

 note: that you might want to help Gem to find the Pd-headers, e.g. by doing
 $ ./configure --with-pd=/usr/include/pd
 try
-$ ./configure --help to see more options
+$ ./configure --help=recursive to see more options

 -------------------------------------
 To install GEM on W32: